Generic Name: somatropin (rdna origin - refrigerated) (SOE-ma-TROE-pin)

 Tev-Tropin is used for:

-Treating certain children when the body does not produce enough growth hormone.
+Treating certain children or adults when the body does not produce enough growth hormone.
 It may also be used for other conditions as determined by your doctor.

 Do NOT use Tev-Tropin if: